muskang-005/Smart-Digital-Clock/README.md

 ## Conclusion
-This project successfully shows how a digital clock can be designed using Verilog.
-It correctly tracks time and date, including leap year handling.
-The design uses basic digital logic concepts and is suitable for FPGA implementation.
+This project has successfully demonstrated the design of a digital clock using Verilog.
+This digital clock is functioning correctly and is able to display the date and time.
+It is able to account for leap years.
+This project is designed considering basic concepts of digital logic.

 ## Future Scope
-- Display output on **7-segment display**
+- Display output on **7 segment display**
 - Implementation on **FPGA board**
 - Adding **alarm feature**
 - Adding manual **time setting using buttons**